How It Works

 5. How to suppress button clicks

-If you have buttons and/or pop-ups on your site where visitors can submit their email addresses, you will need to add the suppression script to fire on the on-click event.
-That keeps you from collecting email addresses from Retention.com that you collected on your own.
+If you have buttons and/or pop-ups on your site where visitors can submit their email addresses, you will need to add the suppression script to fire on the "on-click" event.

 The exact structure and script will vary depending on the platform you're using for your button/pop-up.

-Here's an example of what an on-click event event looks like:
+Here's an example of what an on-click event event looks like based on an ID:

 <script>